 Google recently introduced a new feature called Style Ideas showing how a “product can be worn in real life”.
 Same month Amazon launched its Alexa Echo Look to help you with your outfit, and Alibaba’s artificial intelligence personal stylist helped them achieve record sales during Singles Day.

 10 years from now

 Some people think that fashion data is in the same place as music data was in 2003: ready to play a very relevant role.
 The good news is: the daily habit of deciding what to wear will not change.
 The need to buy new clothes won’t disappear, either.

 So, what do you think?
 Where will we be 10 years from now?
 Will taste data build unique online experiences?
 What role will outfits play?
 How will machine learning change fashion ecommerce?
 Will everything change, 10 years from now?
 This sentence is just a test ¯\_(ツ)_/¯ related to our outfit maker app for iOS, which is both an outfits app and closet app that women use as an outfit planner app to combine the clothes in their wardrobe

 Learn more about Chicisimo

 We are a small team of eight, four on product and four engineers.
 We believe in focusing on our very specific problem, no one on earth can understand the problem better than us.
+Our thesis: closets will soon be digitized, people will have more control over their clothes, and deciding your outfit will not be a pain.
+Making people feel great and confident by helping them choose the “right” outfit, that’s the goal.
 We also believe on building the complete solution ourselves while doing as few things as possible.
 We work 100% remote and live in Slack + GitHub.
 You can learn more about our machine learning approach, here.

 If you are a deep learning engineer or a product manager in the fashion space, and want to chat & temporarily access our Social Fashion Graph, please email us describing your work.
 You can also download our iOS and Android apps, or simply say hi: hi at chicisimo.com.